yanghengtang/tp/docs/UserGuide.md

 * Edits the remark of doctor at the specified `INDEX`.
 * The index refers to the index number shown in the displayed doctor list.
 * The index **must be a positive integer** 1, 2, 3, …
-* The remark will be updated with the input `REMARK`.
+* The doctor's existing remark will be overwritten with the input `REMARK`.
 * An empty `REMARK` input will delete the previously stored remark.
 * Similarly, if the `REMARK` parameter is not given, it will delete the previously stored remark.

 **Examples**:
-* Entering `list_d` followed by `remark_d 2 r\Doctor will not be in clinic until 30/12/2023` overwrites the remark of the 2nd doctor in the doctor list with `Doctor will not be in clinic until 30/12/2023`.
+* Entering `list_d` followed by `remark_d 2 r\Doctor will not be in clinic until 30/12/2023` overwrites the existing remark of the 2nd doctor in the doctor list with `Doctor will not be in clinic until 30/12/2023`.
-* Entering `find_d Jonathan` followed by `remark_d 1` or `remark_d 1 r\` removes the remark of the 1st doctor in the resultant doctor list of the `find_d` command.
+* Entering `find_d Jonathan` followed by `remark_d 1` or `remark_d 1 r\` removes the existing remark from the 1st doctor in the resultant doctor list of the `find_d` command.

 <div markdown="span" class="alert alert-info">:bulb: <b>Tip:</b>
-Keep your remarks concise as extremely long remarks might not be fully displayed in the Doctor Window
+Keep your remarks concise as extremely long remarks might not be fully displayed in the Doctor Window!
 </div>

 Back to [Doctor Management Features](#doctor-management-features).